cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl get secrets -n default -o yaml | sed 's/default/cas2019ns/g' | kubectl -n cas2019ns create -f -
     ```

+2. Create a sample pod

+    ```
+    kubectl run nginx --image=nginx -n cas2019ns --restart=Never
+    kubectl get pods
+    ```

+You will see that only the pods for this namespace is shown.
+You can the pods for all namespaces with

+    kubectl get pods -A

+3. Switch back to the default context

+    ```
+    kubectl config set-context --current --namespace=cas2019ns
+    kubectl config get-contexts
+    ```

-2. Update the imagePullSecrets
+4. Update the imagePullSecrets

-Because we are using a non-default namespace for Kubernetes, the credentials to pull images from the Container Registry are not specified in this namespace.
-We need to update the deployment so that the correct secret is used.
+If you wish to use a non-default namespace for Kubernetes, the credentials to pull images from the Container Registry are not specified in this namespace.
+You would need to update the deployment so that the correct secret is used.
 You can add the imagePullSecrets key by updating the deployment descriptors:

     spec:
       containers:
       - image: us.icr.io/cas2019/account:1
         imagePullPolicy: IfNotPresent
         name: account
+        namespace: cas2019ns
         resources: {}
         terminationMessagePath: /dev/termination-log
         terminationMessagePolicy: File
       dnsPolicy: ClusterFirst
       imagePullSecrets:
       - name: default-us-icr-io

+As we have already created all the pods in the default namespace, we will not modify this at this time.

 </details>
 </details>